romgerman/HitboxUWP8/README.md

 		// Do whatever you want
 	}
 };
-client.Login(); // It will open a new page with hitbox api login page
+client.Login(); // It will open a new frame with hitbox api login page
 // ...
 ```
 Only several methods are static